 The combined value of Waymo, Cruise, Aurora and other autonomous driving companies is already in excess of $100bn.
 Given the importance of teledriving within the autonomous driving ecosystem, as a critical plug for the gaps in autonomous functionality, and as the most immediate and pragmatic path towards driverless mobility, we believe that Vay is strongly positioned to create and capture massive value within this sector.

 The Vay team combines a visionary and pragmatic approach, with a strong mission to increase the safety and sustainability of transportation.
-Kinnevik is excited to partner with Vay and we are very much looking forward to seeing the commercial service available on the streets of Hamburg next year.
+Kinnevik is excited to partner with Vay and we are very much looking forward to supporting the company on its journey to full-scale commercial launch.

 Natalie Tydeman, Senior Investment Director at Kinnevik